OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Alarm Clock:** Just a simple alarm clock so you don't miss important appointments.
 VR can sure mess up perception of time.
 Does not work in desktop mode.

 - **Steam Desktop Overlay Width:** Allows to increase the size of the Steam desktop overlay.
 Useful for multi-monitor setups.
+It is saved between sessions.

 - **Media Control Keys:** Allows controlling a media player through the media keys.
 This is the same as having a keyboard with media keys and then pressing them.
 Should support most common media players.